Haowen-Zhong/Haowen-Zhong.github.io/index.md

 ---
 ## 🤫 More About Myself
 I was born in 1998 on a small island in Zhoushan, Zhejiang <span class="chinese-name">(浙江舟山)</span>, China.
-Around the age of 11, I became obsessed with a biweekly magazine called *Exploration of UFO* <span class="chinese-name">(《飞碟探索》)</span>.
+Around the age of 11, I became obsessed with a biweekly magazine called *The Journal of UFO Research* <span class="chinese-name">(《飞碟探索》)</span>.
 I was fascinated by all the stories about UFOs, aliens, and the possibility of highly intelligent life on distant extroplantes.
 That early curiosity made *(astro)physics* my favorite subject starting in middel school.

 After taking the National College Entrance Examniation <span class="chinese-name">(高考)</span> in 2017, I was addimitted to Huazhong University of Science and Technology (HUST), where I spent 4 unforgettable years.
 In my second year, I joined Prof. Gong's research group to get a taste of research.
 The research's main focus was on *pulsars*, which, to be honest, wasn't a topic I found particularly exciting. (*You might be wondering why I chose to join a group working on something I wasn't that into--well, that's a long story, and maybe I'll tell you if we ever meet in person.*)